mvdklip/Domoticz-Tasmota-Smartplug/README.md

 ## Prerequisites

 Smartplug running Tasmota firmware.
-Tested with an Athom smartplug from AliExpress.
+Tested with Athom TP29 and PG01 smartplugs from AliExpress.

 ## Installation